WCA BOARD & COMMITTEES

 Visual Artist, Curator, and Arts Writer

-Directors (elected through Chapters’ Council)
+Directors (elected through Chapters’ Council or appointed by President)

 Click on photos to see more about the board members